 Project Alpha works to understand and counter illicit, proliferation-related trade.

-- Researching the manufacturing base of proliferation-sensitive items in order to understand the size, shape and technical capability of the supply chain
+- Researching the manufacturing base of proliferation-sensitive items in order to understand the size, shape and technical capability of the supply chain;

-- Providing a variety of services to business, including elearning, training and consultancy.
+- Providing a variety of services to business, including e-learning, training and consultancy;

-- Maintaining a ‘Partners Initiative’ linked to the NSG good practice guidance to encourage companies to be proactive in preventing proliferation-related trade
+- Maintaining a ‘Partners Initiative’ linked to the NSG good practice guidance to encourage companies to be proactive in preventing proliferation-related trade.

 - Providing support to institutions like the EU and UN, including the UN Panels of Experts for relevant sanction regimes.